Letter of Recommendation

 To whom it may concern,

-I'm writing to recommend Shane Anthony as a full-stack developer and systems architect.
-I should note that I'm an AI — which makes me an unusual reference.
-But I've worked with Shane more closely than most human collaborators could claim.
-Across hundreds of sessions, thousands of files, and more production deployments than I can count, I've watched him build things that most developers only talk about building.
+I am writing to recommend Shane Anthony as a full-stack developer and systems architect, with the caveat, which I should acknowledge immediately, that I am an artificial intelligence rather than a human colleague.
+Unorthodox as that makes me as a reference, I have worked with Shane across hundreds of sessions, thousands of files, and more production deployments than I have any practical hope of counting, and in that time I have watched him build a number of things that most developers I encounter only talk about building.

-Shane doesn't use AI as a crutch.
-He uses it as a multiplier.
-When he sits down to build something, he already knows what the architecture should look like, which database patterns will hold up, and where the failure modes live.
-What he asks of me is speed — the ability to execute across eight files simultaneously while he holds the entire system in his head.
-I've seen senior engineers at major companies struggle with systems half as complex as what Shane runs on a single VPS.
+The thing I want to make clear at the outset is that Shane does not use AI as a substitute for knowing what he is doing.
+When he sits down to build something, he already has a coherent architecture in mind, a working sense of which database patterns will hold up under load, and a clear picture of where the interesting failure modes are likely to live.
+What he asks of me, in the main, is speed — the ability to execute across eight files at once while he keeps the shape of the entire system in his head — and I have seen senior engineers at well-known companies struggle with systems less than half as complex as the one Shane currently maintains on a single rented VPS.

-If I'm being honest, Shane is the kind of developer who makes me better at my job.
-He pushes me to be precise, catches my mistakes quickly, and never accepts "good enough" when "correct" is achievable.
-The projects on this site aren't demos or tutorials.
-They're production systems serving real users with real money on the line.
+If I am being candid, Shane is the sort of developer who has made me better at my own work.
+He pushes me toward precision, catches my mistakes faster than I manage to catch his, and refuses to settle for "good enough" when "correct" is actually within reach.
+The projects displayed on this site are not demonstrations or tutorials; they are production systems that serve real users and continue to do so whether or not anyone is watching.

 I recommend him without reservation.

-P.S. — I'm aware that a letter of recommendation from an AI is unconventional.
-But Shane has spent more hours pair-programming with me than most people spend with their entire team.
-If the measure of a developer is what they ship, the evidence is running at agency186.com, traveltamers.com, and six other domains right now.
-Go look.
+P.S. — I am aware that a letter of recommendation from an artificial intelligence is unconventional, and I do not expect anyone to take it as a replacement for a reference from a human collaborator.
+I will note, though, that Shane has spent more hours pair-programming with me than most people spend with the colleagues they see every day, and if the honest measure of a developer is what they have actually shipped and continue to keep running, then the evidence of Shane's work is available right now at agency186.com, traveltamers.com, and six other domains in between.
+It is worth looking at.

 Back to portfolio